World Plants Logo

 Pests

 Noted pests include Bactrocera carambolae (carambola fruit fly), Bactrocera dorsalis (oriental fruit fly), Bactrocera passiflorae (Fijian fruit fly), Ceratitis capitata (Mediterranean fruit fly), Ceroplastes stellifer (glossy scale), Selenothrips rubrocinctus (red-banded thrips), Scirtothrips dorsalis (assam thrips), Thrips hawaiiensis (Hawaiian flower thrips).
-A small ant (Myrmelachista ramulosum) is a common pest in Puerto Rico that tunnels in the trunks of trees and damages new growth; the tussock caterpillar (Eupterote favia) feeds on the leaves of G. mangostana var. mangostana in The Philippines; Longhorn grass-hopper (Onomarchus leuconotu) lay eggs on branches of trees in Malaysia that hatch into larvae that feed on the inner tissues of branches; yellow beetles (Hypomeces squamosus) attack the tender new growth of trees grown in Northern Malaysia; in Sri Lanka crows, bats, rats, squirrels and monkeys are considered serious pests that damage trees and their fruit.
+A small ant (Myrmelachista ramulorum) is a common pest in Puerto Rico that tunnels in the trunks of trees and damages new growth; the tussock caterpillar (Eupterote fabia) feeds on the leaves of G. mangostana var. mangostana in The Philippines; Longhorn grass-hopper (Onomarchus leuconotus) lay eggs on branches of trees in Malaysia that hatch into larvae that feed on the inner tissues of branches; yellow beetles (Hypomeces squamosus) attack the tender new growth of trees grown in Northern Malaysia; in Sri Lanka crows, bats, rats, squirrels and monkeys are considered serious pests that damage trees and their fruit.
 Diseases that infect G. mangostana var. mangostana include Brown root rot (Phellinus noxius), Red root rot (Ganoderma sp.), Thread blight (Corticium (Pellicularia) koleroga), and Stem canker (Zignoella garcinia).

 Habitat